josecome/josecome/README.md

-(2) Master in:
+(2) Master in: Statistic and; Strategic Direction in Management in Software Engineering.
- •  Statistic
- •  Strategic Direction in Management in Software Engineering In Data and Software development from 2013.
+In Data and Software development from 2013.
 My Top Skills: Python (Spark, Kafka, Flask, FastApi, Django, Django RestFramework), R, PHP (Laravel), MySQL, JavaScript(Vuejs), PowerBI and Ms Excel.